-SMC operations were not measurable during the day, audible during the evening and briefly audible during the night-time operator attended noise surveys at this location.
-SMC operations generated an LAeq(15minute) contribution of 32 dBA during the evening and <25 dBA during the night-time.
-During the night-time period, the operation of the pit generated an LAmax level of up to 32 dBA.
+SMC operations were inaudible during the day and audible during the evening night-time operator attended noise surveys at this location.
+SMC operations generated LAeq(15minute) contributions of 38 dBA during the evening and 40 dBA during the night.
+During the night-time period the operation of the pit generated LAmax noise levels of up to 44 dBA.

-Meteorological data from the onsite SMC automatic weather stations showed a temperature inversion in excess of 3°C/100 m during the night-time period of the operator attended measurements.
-As such, the night-time criteria are not applicable during the attended noise surveys.
+Meteorological data from the onsite SMC automatic weather stations showed a temperature inversion in excess of 3°C/100 m during the evening and night-time period of the operator attended measurements.
+As such, the evening and night-time criteria are not applicable during the attended noise surveys.

-4.1.7 Operator-attended Noise Survey Results - 'Greenwood'
+4.1.7 Operator-attended Noise Survey Results - 'Van der Drift'

-Results of the operator-attended noise surveys at 'Greenwood' are provided in Table 11.
+Results of the operator-attended noise surveys at 'Van der Drift' are provided in Table 11.